dineshappavoo/GraphMinimumSpanningTree/README.md

 ##Install

-This library has the java implementation of Minimum Spanning Tree Algorithms to find the MST in a undirected graph G=[V,E].The following code snippet shows how to get the shortest path,
+This library has the java implementation of Minimum Spanning Tree Algorithms to find the MST in a undirected graph G=[V,E].The following code snippet shows how to get the minimum spanning tree (MST),

 ###Input